scriptPilot/app-framework/docs/setup.md

    - install App Framework and its dependencies
    - create the project folder structure
    - complete the *package.json* file
+5. Run  `git init` to create a repository for your app.
+A default `.gitignore` file has been added with App Framework.

 After the installation process finished, you should see [this folder structure](folder-structure.md).